 That I may always to thy deeds aspire.

-THEY ALONE CAN LIVE WELL WHO SUBDUE ILL PASSIONS
+THEY ALONE LIVE WELL WHO SUBDUE ILL PASSIONS

 Duty and happiness in this consist: